"So this is what it came down to?" Anthony remarked and looked at Faith with disgust. As if she was a piece of trash.

 But that's not how things turned out to be.
 Here she was, standing in front of him, asking him to spare her life.

-She felt beaten, humiliated by her boss, but she couldn't blame anyone but herself.
-If she hadn't done what she did.
+She felt beaten and humiliated by her boss, but she couldn't blame anyone but herself if she hadn't done what she did.
 If she hadn't stolen, things would've been much different.

 Faith was the oldest of her two sisters and the breadwinner.
 Her middle sister Jody went out of state for an internship, and her younger sister was still in high school.
-Their father was suffering from a chronic illness that rendered him paralyzed.
+In addition, their father was suffering from a chronic illness that rendered him paralyzed.
 She had no choice but to take responsibility and support her family.

 She was grateful to find a job as an office clerk at the DeMarco corporation.
 The pay wasn't outstanding, but it was good enough to feed her family, so she didn't complain.

 She didn't meet Anthony DeMarco, the CEO of the company, right away.
 She only saw glimpses of him which were enough for her to feel flustered.

 He was six foot 3 with broad shoulders and a muscular physique.
 His eyes were an intense shade of blue.
 So blue, it reminded her of the ocean.
 He had an incredibly handsome face, but he never smiled.
 She wondered if he ever smiled for the woman he loved if he had someone like that.
 The women in the office whispered about his good looks and serious demeanor, but Faith never participated in their gossip.

 What was the point anyway?
 She wouldn't get a guy like that in a million years.
 Her features were ordinary.
 Anthony DeMarco was way out of her league.
 He must like those glamorous model-type women—the ones you see in magazines.